Increshi/Secure_web_application/README.md

 Run the compose yaml file to start the containers using docker command: docker-compose up --build -d

-Configure the csv file with fields to create accounts automatically before running the docker command.

 Access the application using localhost:3000.

 Resources used to implement the application: